bobbydilley/lindbergh-loader/README.md

+# ATTENTION!

+This project contains header files from SEGA.
+Please DO NOT distrobute this code.
+The header files will be re-written completely at some point to make the software FOS.

 # SEGA Lindbergh Loader

 This project aims to hook and emulate the various different parts of the SEGA Lindbergh allowing the games to run on modern versions of Linux.